justinmahar/SublimeCSAutocompletePlus/README.md

 		# In the following example, we have a LavaLamp that extends Appliance.
 		# Each class has static and non-static properties and methods.
+		# CA+ will know about these given the context of the operand.

 		class Appliance
 			# Static